Wylhelm/qa-ai-web/user_guide.md

 ## Creating a New Scenario
 1. Click the "Create New Scenario" button at the top of the page.
 2. The scenario name input, criteria input, and file upload button will become enabled.
+3. A default name (e.g., "Scenario 1") will be automatically assigned.
+You can change this if desired.

 ## Entering Criteria
 1. In the criteria text area, enter the requirements, user stories, or any other relevant information for your test scenario.